 - Copper Telephone wire (RJ-11) - These Gateways include residential phone jacks (RJ11).
 You can plug a phone or the home's central distribution block into this jack.

-In all of these cases you will not be able to bypass the router in the Gateway and Plume will be operating in Bridge Mode to provide Wi-Fi connectivity.
+In all of these cases, you will not be able to bypass the router in the Gateway and Plume will be operating in Bridge Mode to provide Wi-Fi connectivity.
 Unless the Wi-Fi radios of the Gateway are being used for another service, they should be turned off to prevent impacting Plume and your Wi-Fi connected devices.

 Subscription Television Services (IPTV)

 Internet Protocol Television (IPTV) services provided by your ISP come into your home using the same broadband connection as your internet service.
-To provide connection flexibility, the Gateway will then distribute the television signal in three possible ways to the Set Top Boxes (STBs) connected to you televisions throughout your home:
+To provide connection flexibility, the Gateway will then distribute the television signal in three possible ways to the Set-Top Boxes (STBs) connected to you televisions throughout your home:

 - Ethernet - If you can use the Ethernet in your home to connect the STBs to the Gateway you may also be able to wire them to your pods.
-This is particularly useful if you want TV in a room without Ethernet or Coaxial cables.
+This is particularly useful if you want a TV in a room without Ethernet or Coaxial cables.
 Connect as many STBs to the Ethernet going directly to your Gateway as possible to minimise the bandwidth consumed by IPTV over the pods' Wi-Fi connection.

-- Already having Ethernet wired throughout in your home from a central location or distribution cabinet also means you can hardwire both pods and Set Top Boxes, improving the performance of both.
+- Already having Ethernet wired throughout in your home from a central location or distribution cabinet also means you can hardwire both pods and Set-Top Boxes, improving the performance of both.